Outlier detection in network revenue management: Outlier Detection Performance

 Here, $\phi_{io}$ is the fraction of customers of type $i$ and \(D_{o} \sim \mbox{Gamma}(\alpha_{o},\beta_{o})\) with probability density function:

-We generate demand over a horizon of 3,600 time slices to ensure $\lambda_{io}(t) < 1$.
+where $a_{io}$ and $b_{io}$ define are the parameters of a Beta distribution which defines how customers arrive over time.
+We generate demand over a horizon of 3,600 time slices to ensure $\lambda_{i,o}(t) < 1$.
 This level of detail is required to accurately parameterise the dynamic program for bid price control.
 The resulting bookings are aggregated into 18 booking intervals.

-Next, we define $p_{ijo}$ as the probability that a customer of type $i$ pays up to fare class $j$ on itinerary $o$.
-We assume that customers book the cheapest available fare class.
-Combining this demand model with the four-leg-network creates 210 demand parameters.
+As in \citet{Rennie2021}, we consider differentiated demand from two customer types represented by the set $\mathcal{I} = \{1,2\}$.
+We assume that customers book the cheapest available fare class and differ in price sensitivity.
+We define $p_{ijo}$ as the probability that a customer of type $i$ pays up to fare class $j$ on itinerary $o$.
+By combining demand from two customer types that differ in price sensitivity with offers that depend on the current set of offered classes, we mimic a realistic price effect: Offer prices result from the cheapest class currently offered by the firm, as customers will buy the cheapest available class.
+When a customer's willingness to pay does not equal or exceed the price of the cheapest available class, they do not buy; hence, their price sensitivity translates to decreased demand.
+Note that the price-demand response depends on the itinerary and time in the booking horizon.

+Combining this demand model with the given network creates 210 demand parameters.
+Table \ref{tab:params_vals} provides a full list of parameter values, and interpretations of each parameter.
 We set the parameters to mirror common RM assumptions \citep{Weatherford1992}: (i) valuable customers from type 1 book later than customers from type 2, (ii) customers book earlier for longer journeys, and (iii) customers are willing to pay a higher fare class if they are travelling further.
-The majority of passengers book tickets boarding at A and leaving at E; this ensures the correlation between the legs exceeds 0.5 and guarantees that the legs are correctly modelled in the same cluster.
-As detailed in Appendix \ref{app:sim_ver}, we validated that the functional dynamical correlation between the four legs for simulated data is comparable to the Deutsche Bahn data.
-Appendix \ref{app:sim_ver} also compares the simulated and empirical booking patterns to validate parameter choices.
+Most passengers book tickets boarding at A and leaving at E; this ensures the correlation between the legs exceeds 0.5 and guarantees that the legs are correctly modelled in the same cluster as detailed in Appendix \ref{app:sim_ver}.

+We validate that the functional dynamical correlation between the four legs for simulated data is comparable to empirical railway data as detailed in Appendix \ref{app:sim_ver}.
+We generate all regular demand based on these parameters.

-We generate all regular demand as described above.
-The full list of parameter values can be found in Appendix \ref{app:params}, Table \ref{tab:params_vals}.
-The simulation excludes trend and seasonality to evaluate outlier detection approaches in a best-case-scenario.
+The simulation excludes trend and seasonality to evaluate outlier detection approaches in a best-case scenario.
 In other words, if an algorithm fails on observations from stationary demand, it will likely not perform better given more demand variability.
+However, additional results based on simulation data that does feature seasonality can be found in Appendix \ref{app:seasonal}.